idesta/how_to/ipsec-mikrotik.md

 ```
 add peer=ET-peer1-kekros01 [secret="preshared key"]

-You have to use the GUI to insert the preshared-key(secret)
+You have to use the GUI to insert the preshared-key/secret
 ```

 > **/ip ipsec proposal**